maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The behavior of the steer command in the (pink) motor pair blocks is not very intuitive.
 When going `straight`, both motors have the same power.
-When going more and more to the right, the left motor keeps it speed and right goes slower.
+When going more and more to the right, the left motor keeps its speed and right goes slower.
 So far so good.
 But at 100, suddenly the right motor reverses.
 Can we graph this?

-Unfortunately, there is no console in Word block, so I wrote a scrypt in Python.
+Unfortunately, there is no console in Word block, so I wrote a script in Python.
-My assumption is that `MotorPair.move()` maps to the pink blocks.
+My assumption is that `MotorPair.move()` in Python maps to the pink blocks in Word block.

 The script loops over all steering values, lets the motors run for 1 second, and then checks how far they got (in degrees).
+Here is the code.

 ```python
 from mindstorms import Motor, MotorPair